 Department of State Suggested FSOT Reading List

-Below is a list of reading material suggested by the Department of State (January 2020) to help you pass the Foreign Service Officer Test (FSOT) and become a diplomat.
+Below is a list of reading material suggested by the Department of State to help you pass the Foreign Service Officer Test (FSOT) and become a diplomat.

 This is a great resource, and I recommend that you take the time to review the suggestions and consider purchasing a publication in the area(s) you believe you need to improve your knowledge.

-Not sure the area(s) to improve?
+Not sure the area(s) of the FSOT to improve?
 Take a practice test to find out!

 The Foreign Service Officer Test (FSOT) measures broad knowledge in world and national affairs, usually gathered over an extended period of time through education, reading, and life experiences.
 The best preparation is a good education, ideally one that includes courses in U.S. and world history, U.S. government and politics, international relations, political science, international economics and trade, geography, literature, English, management, and public administration.
 Familiarity with American society and culture is important.